ugunay/log-proxy-api/README.md

 1. Run API project

-2. You can use Swagger UI already opened with the browser or Postman to test the API.
+2. To test the API, you can use Postman or Swagger UI that is already opened with the browser.

 3. Provide basic authentication with:

    username: test
    password: test